El-Suri/Analyse-Monkey-Brain-Tracts/README.md

 The code to run these steps, as well as more precise infomation and parameters are located in the script/ notebook called 'Register Atlas to Monkey Native Space'

 1. Extract the b0's from your ExploreDTI-ready DWI images.
 2. Flirt the Atlas b0's to your individual monkeys b0's that you just extracted.
-Use the -omat flat to save the transformation matrix.
+Use the -omat flag to save the transformation matrix.
 3. Flirt the transformation matrix from the last stage to move the Atlas labels image to each individual monkeys space.
 4. Manually check your images to make sure that the atlas labels are where they should be.